quantum-tinkerer/MeanFi/README.md

 pixi run python -c "import meanfi; print(meanfi.__version__)"
 ```

-FermiSimplex currently builds from a pinned Git revision; its required API is
+FermiSimplex builds from a pinned Git revision and includes its own
-newer than its PyPI release.
-It includes its own AdaptiveSimplex mesh engine.
+AdaptiveSimplex mesh engine.
 Installing this checkout with `pip install .` also works when Git and a suitable
 C++ compiler are available.
 See the [development guide](https://meanfi.readthedocs.io/en/latest/development.html)
 for native requirements and the remaining PyPI release prerequisite.